jiritobolka/gooddata.github.com/_posts/2011-09-26-Migrating-Objects-between-Projects.md

 <center><img src="{{ site.root }}/images/posts/migrating-metadata/9.png" alt="Export"></center>
 </p>

 As you can see the report was successfully migrated from one project to another.
+Remember that export/import should be done using one user account.

 So, that’s the selected object migration.
 Isn’t it easy?!
 Do you like it?
 Let us know what you think!